Blimeo/llms-txt-generator/README.md

 - **Web Application**: User actions, API calls, authentication events
 - **Worker**: Crawling progress, change detection results, S3 uploads, webhook calls
 - **Database**: All operations are logged with timestamps and user context

+## Testing

+A comprehensive test suite of Jest tests for the frontend API and Pytest tests for the worker can be invoked with `npm run test` from the repo root.